tnebooks/12th-physics/content.en/docs/dual-nature-of-radiation-and-matter/_index.md

 ![](8.9.png)

 A graph is drawn between light intensity along x- axis and the photocurrent along y- axis.
 From the graph in Figure 8.9, it is evident that photocurrent - the number of electrons emitted per second - is directly proportional to the intensity of the incident light.

+>**Note**
+Here, intensity of light means brightness.
+A bright light has more intensity than a dim light.

 ### 8.2.3 Effect of potential difference on photoelectric current